Rhéal Fortin: Political career

 He has been politically active ever since high school, when he volunteered to put up lawn signs for the Parti Québécois.
 He ran for the Parti Québécois nomination for the election for the National Assembly of Quebec for Prévost, but lost to Gilles Robert.
 In 2015 he ran for the Bloc Québécois in the riding Rivière-du-Nord and won.
 He became the interim leader of Bloc Québécois on October 22, 2015.
 On December 7, 2016, he announced that he would not be seeking the permanent leadership of the party at its leadership election in 2017.

 He served as the BQ's critic for intergovernmental affairs, human rights, justice, and access to information in the House of Commons until February 2018, when he and six other Bloc MPs quit the caucus and formed the Groupe parlementaire québécois in protest of Martine Ouellet's leadership style.
 Fortin was named the group's spokesperson on March 21, 2018.

+Since 2021 he has served as the justice critic in the Bloc Québécois Shadow Cabinet.